Stosan/commentator/ReadMe.md

 - Test your changes thoroughly before submitting a pull request.

-#### Acknowledgments
+### Show your support

+Give a ⭐️ if this project helped you!

+Or buy me a coffee 🙌🏾

 The development of Commentator was inspired by the need to streamline code documentation and make it more efficient for developers.

 #### Contact
-For any inquiries or feedback, please reach out to the Commentator deveeloper samkehindeayo@gmail.com.
+For any inquiries or feedback, please reach out to the Commentator developer samkehindeayo@gmail.com.